ruby-hyperloop/ruby-hyperloop.io/source/docs.html.md

 If for whatever reason you need to get the actual proc instead of calling it use `params.method(*symbol name of method*)`

-#### Params of type `React::Observable`

-Observables provide a two way binding mechanism, and are integrated with the underlying React.js state mechanism.

-Given `param :foo, type: React::Observable` then both the `params.foo` method and `params.foo!` methods will be defined, and the value of `foo` will have the same semantics as if foo were a state.
-A detailed discussion can be found here *link to two way binding*

 ### The `state` instance method

 React state variables are *reactive* component instance variables that cause rerendering when they change.